Disinformation as a myth: Censorship

 https://en.wikipedia.org/wiki/Ministry_of_Information_Policy_(Ukraine)

-formation of the Second Yatsenyuk Government, after the October 2014
+The ministry was created concurrently with the formation of the Second Yatsenyuk Government, after the October 2014

 Ukrainian parliamentary election.
-The ministry's task was to oversee information policy in
+The ministry's task was to oversee information policy in Ukraine.
+According to the first

-Ukraine.
-According to the first Minister of Information, Yuriy Stets, one of the goals of its formation
+Minister of Information, Yuriy Stets, one of the goals of its formation

 was to counteract "Russian